-The U.S. Bureau of Labor Statistics (BLS) projects that jobs for child, family and school social workers will increase by 6% nationwide between 2014 and 2024.
-That’s similar to the projected growth rate for all occupations.
+The U.S. Bureau of Labor Statistics (BLS)* projects that jobs for child, family and school social workers will increase by 11% nationwide between 2018 and 2028.
+That’s faster than the average projected growth rate for all occupations.

-Employment growth will occur, in part, due to a focus on boosting parenting skills and preventing child abuse, the BLS notes.
+Employment growth will occur, in part, due to an increased demand for healthcare and social services, the BLS notes.
 Job opportunities should be stronger for candidates with a graduate degree and applicable licensure.

 Child welfare specialists visit homes and other residential facilities to investigate living conditions and protect youngsters from harm.
 They may work independently or as part of a team of caseworkers.